AI-Based High-Resolution Forest Monitoring ongoing

 [BibTeX]

 - Zimmer, M., Spiegel, C., and Pokutta, S. (2023).
 How I Learned to Stop Worrying and Love Retraining.
-Proceedings of International Conference on Learning Representations.
+Proceedings of the International Conference on Learning Representations.

 [URL]